 Some assert that evidence-based practice privileges certain knowledge-specifically, knowledge that is quantifiable and measurable [30].
-Studies that use experimental designs that feature randomization and control and experimental groups are valued in evidence-based practice.
+Studies that use experimental designs that feature randomization and control and experimental groups are valued in evidence-based practice [79; 84].
 However, other types of quantitative and qualitative methods have value as well and can provide insight into clients' realities [26; 30].
 Social work as a field deals with diverse social problems, and change in clients' lives frequently occurs gradually and in small ways that cannot always be captured using the experimental designs favored by evidence-based practice [30].
+Statistical significance in research cannot be equated with practice significance, and it does not take into account context, with the complexities and subtle nuances of clients' lived experience [79; 84].
 Furthermore, the insights and opinions of social workers and other service providers are valuable [57].